ahmed2000ai/Shopwyz/docs/spec.md

 - Add/edit/delete items.
 - Check/uncheck purchased items.
 - Real-time sync with household members.

+  **Category-based grouping**

+- Each list item is associated with a category, either via its linked product or directly.
+- When displaying a list, items should be grouped by category and ordered by the category’s `sortOrder` (e.g. following typical store layout).
+- Uncategorized items (no category found) are shown in an “Other” or equivalent section.

 #### 3. AI Input
 - User types or speaks natural language.